 When should I get a bank account?

 - As soon as possible.
-Leaving for college on the next semester?
+Leaving for college next semester?
 Pack your things and visit your trusted bank to open an account.
 The sooner you establish responsibility, the sooner you develop the habit and discipline of managing your finances.
-Still don’t have a bank account?
-You may be surprised that your university’s recommended debit card might be costing you more than having your own bank account.
-Look for other options, weigh the pros and cons, and choose what’s more convenient and thrifty for you in the long run.

 How do I choose a bank account?

-- Overdraft fees.Before making a transaction, make sure that you have a sufficient amount of money in your account.
-Be mindful of your transactions that can cause overdraft fees.
-If your bank offers overdraft services, ask how you can avail it for your account.
+- Overdraft fees.Before making a transaction, make sure that you have a sufficient amount of money in your account, otherwise you may be charged for overdrafting.

 As student loans and tuition fees rise every year, it has become increasingly difficult to graduate college without owing money.

 Approximately 7 out of 10 college graduates leave their schools with an average of $33,000 deep in debt.
-Despite this staggering figure, a degree is still worth investing in, and students shouldn’t be afraid of loaning for their college funds.
+Despite this staggering figure, a degree is still worth investing in, and a student loan can help you pay tuition fees and other expenses.

 - Make the most out of your grace period.